-As of the date of this Programme Memorandum, SBSA's short and long-term foreign currency deposit rating was assessed by Moody's Investors Service Ltd. ("Moody's") as NP and Ba2, respectively, with a negative outlook and SBSA's short and long-term foreign currency issuer default rating was assessed by Fitch Ratings Limited ("Fitch") as B and BB-, respectively, with a negative outlook.
-As of the date of this Programme Memorandum, SBG's long-term Issuer rating was assessed by Moody's as Ba3 with a negative outlook and SBG's short and long-term foreign currency issuer default rating was assessed by Fitch as B and BB-, respectively, with a negative outlook.
+As of the date of this Programme Memorandum, SBSA's short and long-term foreign currency deposit rating was assessed by Moody's Investors Service Cyprus Ltd. ("Moody's") as NP and Ba2, respectively, with a stable outlook and SBSA's short and long-term foreign currency issuer default rating was assessed by Fitch Ratings Limited ("Fitch") as B and BB-, respectively, with a stable outlook.
+As of the date of this Programme Memorandum, SBG's long-term Issuer rating was assessed by Moody's as Ba3 with a stable outlook and SBG's short and long-term foreign currency issuer default rating was assessed by Fitch as B and BB-, respectively, with a stable outlook and SBG's short and long-term foreign currency issuer default rating was assessed by Fitch as B and BB-, respectively, with a stable outlook.
 Moody's award of the SBG's rating is one notch lower than the deposit rating assigned to SBSA.
 SBG's issuer rating is mainly driven by the structural subordination of SBG's creditors to those of SBSA.